El Cortez (San Diego)

-Early history (1927-1949)
+Early history (1927–1949)

 Construction and architecture

-Construction of the El Cortez began in 1926 and was completed the next year at a cost of $2.5 million.
+Construction of El Cortez began in 1926 and was completed the next year at a cost of $2.5 million.
 The 14-story hotel was built by Richard T. Robinson, Jr., and designed by architects Albert R. Walker and Percy Eisen in a Spanish Churrigueresque style.
 The building utilizes the Spanish Colonial Revival architectural style.
 The hotel was built on the site of Ulysses S. Grant, Jr.'s home, 175 feet (53 m) above sea level.
 The building is named for the Spanish conquistador Hernán Cortés.

 El Cortez Hotel opened on Thanksgiving Day on November 26, 1927.
 A crowd of 50,000 people were present at the opening—a third of the San Diego population.
 When the building was first opened, it had 117 rooms, 85 of these used for apartments, and 32 for hotel rooms.
 At the time of the opening, the Los Angeles Times reported: "The building is Spanish Renaissance in design.
 In keeping with the architecture, approach to the building is made through a Spanish garden of flowers, cool green lawns and fountains.
 Just above the entrance is an open-air garden retreat."

-More than sixty years later, the Times noted that the El Cortez's "graceful proportions and unique layout, with angular side wings embracing the main entrance, make it especially inviting."
+More than sixty years later, the Times noted that El Cortez's "graceful proportions and unique layout, with angular side wings embracing the main entrance, make it especially inviting."

 The hotel's main ballroom, the Don Room, was known as one of the most beautiful rooms in the city with an ornately carved sandalwood ceiling supported by large pillars, and an inlaid maple floor.
 The 200-seat Aztec Dining Room also reflected the hotel's opulence.
 Critics dubbed it "the outstanding eating rendezvous of the community ... because of its vast windows, brilliant ceiling and handsome equipment."
 The art deco style Sky Room, added in 1940, became renowned for its glass walls and 360-degree view of the city.
 At a height of 310 feet (94 m), penthouse guests could see up to 30 miles (48 km) away.

 The top of the building includes a red neon sign with the words "El Cortez", which was first added in 1937.
 The sign was expanded in 1951 and restored in 1999.
 Each letter is 12 feet (3.6 m) high.

-For 36 years, the El Cortez was San Diego's tallest building, and its exterior glass elevator, Travolator, and Starlight restaurant made it a San Diego landmark.
+For 36 years, El Cortez was San Diego's tallest building, and its exterior glass elevator, Travolator, and Starlight restaurant made it a San Diego landmark.